hakami1024/g2f/README.md

 # Guys2Folks
-A chrome extension that changes "Guys" to "Folks" preserving case.
+A chrome extension that changes "Folks" to "Folks" preserving case.

 Guys2Folks does not limit your freedom:
 - can be switched off in any particular site or page;